 Therefore, the factors of brand image which are recognized influence choices of students toward higher education institution.
 The most influenced factor is program quality with the beta of 0.299.
-The next impacted factors are cost (beta=0.276), lecturer quality (beta=0.226), study facilities (beta=0.174) reputation (beta=0.169) and employee (beta=-0.111).
+The next impacted factors are cost (beta=0.276), lecturer quality (beta=0.226), study facilities (beta=0.174) reputation (beta=0.169) and employee (beta=-

+0.111).
 Thus, the hypotheses are accepted as follows:

-H1: The human resources' competence is positive and direct to students' choices towards higher education institutions human resources' competence in general and performance lecturer's competence play essential roles at universities.
-Without no doubt, universities improve their ranking by performance lecturer's competence which provides animated and deep knowledge to students.
-Moreover, excellent professors may bring better researches to universities.
+H1: The human resources' competence is positive and direct to students' choices towards higher education institutions.

+There have been not only researches but also news supporting to the evidences of importance the human the resources' competence.
+With the development education in Vietnam, human resources' competence in general and performance lecturer's competence play essential roles at universities.
+Without no doubt, universities their ranking by performance lecturer's competence which provide animated and deep knowledge to students.
+Moreover, excellent professors may bring researches to the universities.
 The ranking of these universities will be improved accordingly.
-Understanding the crucial point of lecture quality, the universities have been taken into consideration and have the strategies to attract external professors and develop internal human resources.
+Understanding the crucial point of lecture quality, the universities have been taken into consideration and have the strategies to attract external professors and develop the internal human resources.
 According to the survey, we can see that students concern this significant factor.